Race Condition

 y=shared;//thread two reads value of shared variable

-y--; //thread two increments its value
+y--; //thread two increments its

 sleep(3); //thread two is preempted by thread 1